portsoc/hangman-in-branches/README.md

 We will be grouping lines of code for each task into functions and then calling our functions to get our results.

-If you find the code confusing here and have not yet visited [Code Examples to Copy](https://portsoc.github.io/code-copy-examples/) make sure you attempt the first 3 stages before going any further:
+If you have not yet visited
+[Code Examples to Copy](https://portsoc.github.io/code-copy-examples/) make sure you write and run (in [Replit](https://replit.com/new/nodejs)) some of its example from the first 3 stages:

 - [Stage 1](https://portsoc.github.io/code-copy-examples)
 - [Stage 2](https://portsoc.github.io/code-copy-examples/stage-2)